YinJC/uk-tex-faq/FAQ-PSpreview.md

----
-layout: page
-title: Previewing files using Type 1 fonts
+# Previewing files using Type 1 fonts
----

 Originally, free TeX previewers were only capable of displaying bitmap (PK) fonts, but free Type&nbsp;1 font rendering software has